pkosiec/github-projects-story-points/README.md

 1. Install [Tampermonkey](http://www.tampermonkey.net/) plugin for your favorite web browser.
 2. Navigate to the [GitHub Project Story Points User Script](https://raw.githubusercontent.com/pkosiec/github-projects-story-points/master/script.user.js) location.
 The script format is detected automatically and Tampermonkey will ask to install it.
-3. Tampermonkey will watch the script version from installed location and if necessary, it will update the script automatically.
+3. Tampermonkey will watch the script location and it will update the script automatically once new version is released.

 ## Usage